tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BareMetal/README.md

 ### Debugging with GDB

-The make file is set to build the project with debug symbols, so inspecting the program operation with gdb is made a little easier.
+The makefile is set to build the project with debug symbols, so inspecting program operation with gdb is made a little easier.

-Running st-util debug host in one terminal window:
+Running st-util in one terminal window:
 ```
+$ make debughost
-$ st-util
+st-util
 st-util 1.6.0
 2020-05-07T23:23:51 INFO common.c: Loading device parameters....
 2020-05-07T23:23:51 INFO common.c: Device connected is: F1 Medium-density device, id 0x20036410